oracle/rwloadsim/docs/INSTALL.md

 # Installation and creation of repository

+There are two types of binary distributions available at github releases:

-Complete binaries are distributed in files name like rwloadsim-linux-x86_64-bin-2.3.0.tgz.
+* Complete binaries are in files that have -bin- in the name.
+* Little more than executables are in files that have -binonly- in the name.

-They can be used as is, i.e. without getting a clone or pull from github, and contain the following directories:
+Complete binaries distributed in a file such rwloadsim-linux-x86_64-bin-2.3.0.tgz can be used as is, i.e. without getting a clone or pull from github.
+It should be used if you simply want a full run time environment and it contains the following directories:

 |Directory|Contents|
 |---------|--------|